cvn001/transflow/Readme.md

 TransFlow is a modular, flexible and user-friendly tuberculosis (TB) transmission analysis workflow based on whole genome sequencing (WGS) of *Mycobacterium tuberculosis* complex (MTBC).
 It should be noted that this workflow is specially designed for the TB transmission analysis.
 For other researches, like MTBC strain typing or drug-resistance prediction, please refer to other state-of-the-art tools, such as [SAM-TB](http://samtb.uni-medica.com), [TB-profiler](https://tbdr.lshtm.ac.uk/) and [Mykrobe](https://www.mykrobe.com/).

 The workflow filters non-MTBC samples using Kraken, then preforms quality control (QC) using both FastQC and MultiQC.
 After that, it uses the PANPASCO workflow to do pan-genome mapping and relative pairwise SNP distance calculation for transmission analysis.
 Next, it infers transmission clusters and networks using transcluster and SeqTrack, separately.
+Notably, it provides two different clustering methods, one is SNP-threshold method (as default) and the other is transmission method.
 Finally, it detects risk factors that significantly associate with transmission clustering.

 ---